mariusklocke/liga-manager-api/README.md

 ## Environment variables

 The following table lists the environment variables used in the application.
 Dynamic values are populated automatically by the application.
-Static values must be supplied from the outside (e.g. by using a `.env` file)
+Static values must be supplied from the outside (e.g. by using the `environment` section in your `docker-compose.yml`)

 | Name                  | Mode     | Description                                     |
 |-----------------------|----------|-------------------------------------------------|